stoeps13/connections-doc/source/admin/install/t_install_cluster.md

         Administrator ID
         :   The administrative ID of the DM.

+            !!! note
-            **Note:** This ID is set to the connectionsAdmin J2C authentication alias, which is mapped to the following Java™ EE roles: dsx-admin, widget-admin, and search-admin.
+    This ID is set to the connectionsAdmin J2C authentication alias, which is mapped to the following Java™ EE roles: dsx-admin, widget-admin, and search-admin.
 It is also used by the service integration bus.
 If you plan to use security management software such as Tivoli® Access Manager or SiteMinder, the ID that you specify here must exist in the LDAP directory.
 For more information, see the *Switching to unique administrator IDs for system level communication* topic.

+            !!! note
-            **Note:** This user account can be an LDAP or local repository user.
+    This user account can be an LDAP or local repository user.

         Administrator Password
         :   The password for the administrative ID of the DM.

     3. Click **Validate** to verify the DM information that you entered and that application security is enabled on WebSphere Application Server.
 If the verification fails, IBM Installation Manager displays an error message.

+        !!! note
-        **Note:** \(AIX and Linux\) The validation process checks the number of open files that are supported by your system.
+    \(AIX and Linux\) The validation process checks the number of open files that are supported by your system.
 If the value for this parameter, which is known as the **Open File Descriptor limit**, is too low, a file open error, memory allocation failure, or connection establishment error could occur.
 If one of these errors occurs, exit the installation wizard and increase the open file limit before restarting the wizard.
 To set the file limit, refer to the [Installation error messages](../troubleshoot/r_error_codes_install.md) topic and search for error code CLFRP0042E.
 The recommended value for HCL Connections is 8192.
 For more information about the Open File Descriptor limit, see the documentation for your operating system.

     4. When the verification test is successful, click **Next**.